Two minute review

-That may seem like a small feature, but up until now Android devices haven’t exactly had a complete Apple AirPods-like solution.
-Sure, there have been some absolutely incredible true wireless earbuds like the Sony WF-1000XM3 that cater to that crowd, but they still weren’t perfectly and entirely in sync with your Android device.
+That may seem like a small feature, but up until now Android devices haven't exactly had a complete Apple AirPods-like solution.
+Sure, there have been some absolutely incredible true wireless earbuds like the Sony WF-1000XM3 that cater to that crowd, but they still weren't entirely in sync with your Android device.

 The new Google Pixel Buds are.
 Not only do they sync up to your Pixel phone the second you open the case near them the same way AirPods sync up to iOS devices, but if you enable Google Assistant, you'll be able to talk to it at any point by saying the wake words – again, just like AirPods.